x21L/CloudComputing-Group2/README.md

 ## Overview

 The aim of this project was to automate the entire process from source-code change to GoogleCloud deployment.
-Essentially, we worked with almost all of the mentioned topics from the lecture: Docker, Kubernetes, CI (Github Actions).
+Essentially, we have worked with almost all of the mentioned topics from the lecture: Docker, Kubernetes, CI (Github Actions).

-For this we have developed a web application a so-called bookstore where you can search for books and add them into your shopping cart.
+For this, we have developed a web application called bookstore where you can search for books and add them into your shopping cart.
 This is a simplified version of a real bookstore as this is not a programming lecture, so we instead focused on the things we have learned during the lecture

 ![alt tag](frontend-pic.png)